What is inflammation and when is it bad?

 Gut bacteria: The link between diet and chronic inflammation

 In recent years, scientists have discovered that gut bacteria are vital to the development of a healthy immune system.
-The microbiome helps humans and our pets digest food, and our dietary choices influence what types of bacteria inhabit our guts.
+The microbiome helps humans and our pets digest food.
+Our dietary choices directly influence what types of bacteria inhabit our guts.

 Because one of the immune system’s main functions is to fight bacterial invaders, some members of the gut microbiome provoke inflammation in the gut.
 However, other bacteria (such as Faecalibacterium in humans) have been shown to be anti-inflammatory.
 Lower proportions of Faecalibacterium have also been associated with inflammatory bowel disease in dogs.
 AnimalBiome is actively identifying more bacteria like Faecalibacterium that are important for your pet’s overall gut health.